 top of page

 Millet is one of the most versatile and understated of all the grains.
-Let's spend a little time showing ways to cook and use this remarkable tiny grain millet.
+How to cook and use this remarkable tiny grain millet in so many ways from warm creamy porridge, fluffy main or

 Fluffy Cooked Millet